VACCINATION SERVICES

 The formulation of flu vaccines used in Australia is determined each year by the Australian Influenza Vaccine Committee (AIVC) based on information and recommendations from the World Health Organisation (WHO).

-An enhanced version of the quadrivalent flu vaccine (commonly known as the 'super vaccine') is available for people aged 65 years or older.
+An adjuvanted trivalent version of the flu vaccine is available for people aged 65 years or older.
 This vaccine is designed to increase the immune system's response to the vaccine and cover against the strains more common and severe in older people.
-The vaccine is only accessible through the National Immunisation Program.
-People aged 65 years or older should speak with their pharmacist or doctor prior to booking a flu immunisation.
+The vaccine is accessible through the National Immunisation Program for people aged 65 years or older, and, on the private market for people aged 50 years and older.

 Side effects of the flu vaccine are generally mild.
 They may start a few hours after vaccination and generally last less than 1-2days.
 Side effects may include: